kieranajp/colossal/README.md

 ## TODO

-* Implement CI pipeline
+* CI
-* PR
-  * build and push image
-  * run test
-* Master
-  * build and push image
+  * Release and push new version
-  * run test
-  * do api quai.io
-* Every day
-  * Run Security check
+  * Run Security check to quay.io

 * HAProxy
-  * Enable default option for type of backedend TCP/HTTP
+  * Enable default option for type of backend TCP/HTTP
   * Draining connection